$47

 Shipping and delivery

-Your purchase includes a physical copy of the book and the PDFs of the digital edition.
-Shipping is $5 to Estonia and $15 to everywhere else.
+Your purchase includes a physical copy of the book and the PDFs of the digital edition, which are available immediately.

 “A psychogeographical masterpiece”